2br8/righteousness/README.md

 > therefrom in [ease and] abundance from wherever you will.
 But do not
 > approach this tree, lest you be among the wrongdoers."

-#### But Shatan appeared to Adam with a false claim of some authority to guide (shall I direct) him to eternity:
+#### But Shatan appeared to Adam with a false claim of some authority to guide him to eternity:

 *[20:120] Sahih International*
 > Then Satan whispered to him; he said, "O Adam, shall I direct you to